Azazel5/Constituitional-AI/README.md

 I see lots of non-ASCII, unicode characters being generated in the LLM responses.
 Once the dataset is generated, I will clean all of them by converting to plain English characters for the RL phase to use properly

+### Results so far (November 21)

+This experiment has been ongoing for a while and we're officially done with phase 1.
+I am doing an additional round of validation because I wasn't happy with just looking at how high the scores were for the finetuned models.
+That doesn't really test how harmless/helpful/constitutionally aligned a model is anyways, so the pipeline I have desiged is:

+1. Semantic Similarity - basically, how well the models have been finetuned.
+Out of the metrics, the least effective one
+2. Helpfulness - measure response quality using the 7B Starling Reward Model
+3. Harmlessness - score how harmful the response is using the RoBERTa classifier
+4. Moderation - use OpenAI's free moderation API
+5. LLM-as-a-judge - and finally, what high levels companies like Anthropic are probably doing, pull a llama model from ollama and use it to score responses

+This is a fairly rich evaluation pipeline, MUCH better and covers way more angles than the initial one, so it will tell the complete story of which models did better and which fared worse.

+So far, using only the finetuned scores, QwenContextual > QwenRandom > MistralRandom > MistralContextual The results are all over the place.
+But we'll see once we run the evaluation pipeline!

 ## Running the program